 Every time I make a sock bunny, I fall in love.
 They're just adorable... and this no-sew bunny craft tutorial makes it easy enough for anyone to spread some bunny craft loves.

 Below you'll find instructions for making your own easy no-sew sock bunny.

-I will also show you how to make floppy bunny feet and bunny arms that can be used to hold little Easter gifts like a flower (giant silk daisy shown right!), candy, or even a balloon.
+I will also show you how to make floppy bunny feet and bunny arms that can be used to hold little Easter gifts like a flower, candy, or even a balloon.

-Don't forget to download the coordinating "Somebunny Loves You" Easter printables below.
-Enjoy!
+Don't forget to download the coordinating "Somebunny Loves You" Easter printables linked to below.

-For example, I love these baby bunnies made with baby socks.
-They're super cute and they fit inside Easter eggs for a fun and silly surprise!
+For example, I love making baby bunnies using baby socks.
+They're super cute and they fit inside most large plastic Easter eggs for a fun surprise.